Skip to content

 It's pretty crazy that cities have to be pushing people, because in most cases, making your building more energy efficient also saves you a lot of money.
 It's one of those rare situations where what's good for the pocketbook ends up also being great for the planet.

 So next time you're wondering, how do we make cities green - it's not about the cars we spend an hour or two a day in.
-It's about the buildings we spend the rest of our lives living and working in.
+It's about the eco-friendly buildings we spend the rest of our lives living and working in.